DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/README.md

 - Incident response is a collaborative process.
 Get early help from others from different teams.
 - Don't panic!
 Panic will inevitably cause scrambling leading up to longer resolution.
 If panic, try to calm down and follow the incident resolution guideline.
 If still not helpful, yell for help!
 - When not on-call, try to help on-call, they would appreciate your help and you will learn new things during process.
 This also helps promote a great culture.
+- Use incident management tool such as [rootly](https://rootly.com/).

 ### EC2